SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

 ## Content

+1. If you are using cloud foundry open Business applicaiton studio for development and if you are using Kyma open Visual Studio Code for development.

-1. Navigate to the project's root folder of the Incident Management application.
+2. Navigate to the project's root folder of the Incident Management application.

-2. In the *package.json*, change the name to `incident-management`.
+3. In the *package.json*, change the name to `incident-management`.

     ```js
     {